MEDLAO/Building-secure-backend-architecture-Django-ORM/README.md

 a secure in-house CRM system.
 This initiative aims to reassure our clients about the safety of their data and demonstrate our commitment to the professional management of their events.

-To achieve this goal, I have been entrusted with designing the first version of the CRM.
+In order to achieve this goal, I have been entrusted with designing the first version of the CRM.
 This custom solution will meet the specific needs of our company and help solidify our reputation as a leading provider for exceptional events.